Tobaebangz/Tobaebangz/README.md

 - 👋 Hi, I’m @Tobaebangz
-- 👀 I’m interested in software engineering
+- 👀 I’m a Data Analyst
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning improving my data analysis skills
-- 💞️ I’m looking to collaborate on all software engineering programmes
+- 💞️ I’m looking to collaborate with other data analysts
 - 📫 How to reach me taiwojohn260@gmail.com

 <!---